-Young people are being contacted in their own homes on online platforms and apps and asked for sexual pictures and videos, while their parents and carers believe they are safe.
+Increasingly, young people are being contacted in their own homes on online platforms and apps and asked for sexual pictures and videos, while their parents and carers are totally unaware.

-This is happening now, and it can happen to anyone.
+This is happening now, and it can happen to anyone’s child.
 But you can do something about it; you can help prevent it happening to your child.

 * Childnet, deSHAME Executive Summary, page 4